merenlab/merenlab.org/_posts/anvio/2019-10-08-anvio-scg-taxonomy.md

 - Chooses one of them to use for taxonomy estimation, and,
 - Generates an output (which can also be stored into a tab delimited file with `--output` parameter).

-Since the contigs database of the infant gut dataset is generated from the assembly of all short reads, this is in fact quite an appropriate way to study it with `anvi-estimate-scg-taxonomy`.
+Since the contigs database of the infant gut dataset is generated from the assembly of all short reads, this is in fact quite an appropriate way to study it with `anvi-estimate-genome-taxonomy`.
 When you run the command, anvi'o will first tell you the frequencies of SCGs in your contigs database.
 Here is an example output from my run on the infant gut dataset:

 ```
 * A total of 171 single-copy core genes with taxonomic affiliations were